fahad19/firenze/README.md

 #### schema

-Collections do not necessarily need to define their full schema, but you would need them for building fixtures and also assigning validation rules for example later.
+Collections do not necessarily need to define their full schema, but you would need them for building fixtures (for tests) and also assigning validation rules, for e.g., later.

 The keys of this object are the column names, and the value defines what type of column they are.
 For example: